 Pull up property cards of several homes of similar age and square footage and with the same number of bedrooms and bathrooms to see how their assessments line up with yours.

-Step 5: Build Your Case
+Step 5: Gather Evidence and Build Your Case

-Step 6: Fight City Hall
+Step 6: Fight Hard, but Politely

 The process varies by locality, but you’ll likely send your appeal and your evidence—data on comparable properties, blueprints, photographs, repair estimates—to the assessor for review.
 You should get a verdict within a couple of months.